Ahish9009/Codefundo---Team-Indigo/README.md

 #### Working

  - Drones will be deployed across the disaster-stricken region in an optimal manner.
 Each drone will be connected to the base,    ie. the data center(where all the data collected by the drone will be sent for processing).
- - Each drone will collect data in real time by scanning the environment with the camera, and send it to the base for processing.
-The processed data will then again be used to reroute the drones and assign tasks to them.
+ - Each drone will collect data in real time by scanning the environment with the camera.
+The processed data from the base will then again be used to reroute the drones.
 The drone will also implement a system to recognize people's locations, providing rescue workers with invaluable information on where to concentrate their rescue efforts.
- - We also plan to try to empower the drone to recognize blocked/unsafe roads to allow the rescue workers to reach the affected sites using the most optimal routes.
+ - We also plan to try to empower the drone to recognize blocked/unsafe roads to allow the rescue workers to reach the affected sites using optimal routes.
  - At times, the drones maybe assigned to carry ration supplies to and from places.

 #### Implementation